Sunset, Queensland: Geography

-The Leichhard River flows north-south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
+The Leichhardt River flows north–south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
 Sunset is a "townside" suburb.

 Sunset is bounded on the east by Sunset Drive and to the south by an unnamed creek (a tributary of the Leichhardt River).
 The western part of the suburb is mostly flat (approximately 360 metres above sea level) and is used for residential purposes.
 To the east of the suburban development, the land rises to two local prominences (420 metres above sea level).

 History

 The suburb of Sunset is named because it is on the western side of a slope with views of the sunset.

 Sunset State School opened on 30 January 1968.